Saudi-US

 The

-Prince’s aim was to discuss ways of strengthening relations between the two
+Prince’s aim was to discuss ways to strengthen relations between the two nations, which in recent times had held differing views on the

 ignominious events in the Middle East.